 Under this research focus, we bring together our efforts and excellence in public health, preventive medicine, community mental health and primary care, allowing Barts and The London, QMUL to aspire towards a research strategy that goes from lab clinical care.
 Many activities within the Population Health portfolio dovetail with our research excellence in Global Health.

 Primary Care and Public Health

-Based in the heart of London's east end, our Centre for Primary Care and Public Health delivers world-leading research and education to inform and support local, national and global primary care and public health.
+Based in the heart of London's east end, characterised by a large and ethnically diverse population with complex health needs, our Centre for Primary Care and Public Health is uniquely placed to deliver world-leading research and education that informs and supports local, national and global primary care and public health.

 Our Centre for Environmental and Preventive Medicine conducts research and teaches in all areas of chronic disease epidemiology, medical screening and public health.
 The research is often linked to laboratory studies with a focus on elucidating the causes and prevention of disease.